Reminder a new CPD framework will be launching in 2026 click here for further details.

 CPD requirements for members

-2. Of the 20 hours at least 10 hours must be formal CPD.
-The remainder can be informal CPD.
+3. Of the 20 hours at least 10 hours must be structured CPD.
+The remainder can be unstructured CPD.
 (For guidance, see below and download examples.)

-3. All members must maintain a relevant and current understanding of our professional and ethical standards during a rolling three-year period.
-Any learning undertaken in order to meet this requirement may count as formal CPD.
+4. All members must maintain a relevant and current understanding of: professional and ethical standards (as previously), sustainability, AI & data and technology during a rolling three-year period.
+Any learning undertaken in order to meet this requirement must be structured CPD.

 In certain circumstances it may be difficult to meet the minimum CPD requirements.
 This may include the following groups: